-A tropical straight line can therefore be defined as the union of the fold lines for the function g, which consists of three rays.
-They emanate then it is easy to see that there is one and only one tropical straight line through p and q.
+If $p = (p_1, p_2)$ and $q = (q_1, q_2)$ are two points in the plane with then it is easy to see that there is one and only one tropical straight line through p and q.
 If one of the conditions is not satisfied, there exist infinitely many tropical straight lines through p and q, but Mikael explained that one should accept only those lines that are stable under small perturbations; then you get a single line.
 In the same way, two distinct tropical straight lines meet in a single point if we only accept intersections that are stable under small perturbations.